ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 * A complex image needs both a short description and a longer, more detailed description.

-* If an image is informationally complex, accessibility requirements mandate that the additional long description be placed within the document just before or after the image.
+* If an image is informationally complex, accessibility requirements mandate that the additional long description be placed within the document adjacent to the image.

 ### Adding a long description